floresql/Cheat_Sheets/SQL/04_aggregation.md

 # SQL Aggregation Cheat Sheet
 ## 📌 Description
-Summarizes groups of data using functions like COUNT, SUM, AVG, etc.
+Shows how to summarize groups of data using aggregate functions.

 ## 🚀 When to Use
-Use for reporting, KPIs, and grouped insights.
+Use when generating reports, calculating KPIs, or grouping data.

 ## 📌 Description